Laser communication for space

 Max. bitrate10 Mbit/s1 Gbit/s

-Laser communications on CubeSats
+Laser communication on CubeSats

 As satellites are getting smaller the need to fit in communications systems that will allow the reduced form factor at lower power and with higher data rates has generated significant interest in laser communications for CubeSats.